emeof/the-lost-notes-that-i-forgot-about/README.md

 everytime you want to make a new java file you need to put Filename.java the first letter always needs to be capitalized Filenames are like proper nouns they are always capitalized

+how to clone: git clone the "link"

+variables
+datatype name = something of data variables are used to store information example String name = "something"

+java is strictly typed = you always need the right data type or else it will not work

+these are all of the data type
+String aString = "sentances"; // things with multiple characters int aInt = 1; / just a number long aLong = 100000000; / a really really really really really big number double aDouble = 1.60; / a decimal number char = aChar = "a"; / a single letter this sucks boolean aBoolean = true; / a true or false

+numbers systems
+they always need system.out.printin(numbers);
+you can use + - * / % < > <= >=

+how to push go to terminal git add . git commit -m "say what you added"